Snowflake: A Distributed Streaming Decoder: Conclusion

 \paragraph{Asynchronous Logic} As discussed in \cite[\S 6]{Chan2023c}, controller--processor communication could run by asynchronous (instead of synchronous) logic, which would speed up Snowflake.
 One could explore which other processes in Snowflake could be sped up by asynchronous logic.

-\paragraph{Weighted Edges} Clusters could grow along edges at different speeds to account for their different bitflip probabilities, which would improve accuracy \cite{Huang2020}.
+\paragraph{Weighted Edges} Clusters could grow along edges at different speeds to account for their different probabilities in $\v p$, which would improve accuracy \cite{Huang2020}.
 These speeds could even be configurable in the hardware to fine-tune the noise model during a calibration stage; this however would alter \cref{prop:min_buffer_height}, requiring $b_{\min}$ to also be configurable, which is nontrivial.

-\paragraph{Computation} Recently, the sandwich method has been generalised from quantum memory to lattice surgery computation \cite{Gidney2022,Bombin2023,Lin2024}.
+\paragraph{Computation} Recently, the sandwich method has been generalised from quantum memory to lattice surgery-based computation \cite{Gidney2022,Bombin2023,Lin2025a}.
 We propose an alternative approach to decoding lattice surgery that exploits the granular and local nature of Snowflake.
-Imagine the decoder as a homogeneous substrate positioned just above the whole 2D lattice of qubits.
+Imagine the decoder as a homogeneous substrate positioned just above the entire 2D lattice of qubits.
 Regions of this substrate are turned on (to decode) wherever the below qubits are involved in surgery.
-Snowflake would work best with the so-called \emph{twist-free} lattice surgery \cite[\S IV]{Chamberland2022} which avoids using any elongated (hence nonlocal) stabilisers.
-Some details of the local implementation in \cref{sec:setup} would need to be generalised.
+Snowflake would work best with so-called \emph{twist-free} lattice surgery \cite[\S IV]{Chamberland2022} which minimises the use of nonlocal stabilisers.
+These elongated stabilisers introduce in $G$ additional detectors \cite[Appendix~A.3]{Geher2024} and accounting for them in our scheme would be nontrivial.
+Some details of the distributed implementation in \cref{sec:setup} would need to be generalised.
 E.g.\ since boundaries vary during lattice surgery, the \verb|ID| of each processor would no longer be a constant integer; rather, a combination of a constant 3D coordinate and a (relative) variable boolean indicating whether the processor represents a boundary node.
 This preserves \cref{rem:boundaries_lower_ID_than_detectors}.
 For controller--processor communication, a hierarchical tree like that used in Macar would be best, as communication cost would then scale logarithmically with the length of the qubit lattice, which may be much larger than $d$.